 Quatre murmured something incoherent against the skin of Trowa’s chest, sounding very content.

 After a short period, however, another implication of the latest statement prompted Trowa to ask what he’d been wondering since: “How often, exactly, have you been in love with someone who didn’t love you back?”

-“Only a couple of times,” Quatre said, and there was faint suspicion in his tone.
+“Only a couple of times,” Quatre said, and faint suspicion sounded in his tone.
 “Why?”

-Trowa was still nervous at the thought that Quatre had been with many other men in the past and could at any given moment be comparing his current boyfriend unfavorably with previous, more experienced lovers — but he was not about to admit it.
-Even if Quatre wasn’t already aware of this insecurity in him (and Trowa was sure he was), Trowa didn’t want him to have to deal with it.
+Trowa still felt nervous at the thought that Quatre had been with many other men in the past and could at any given moment be comparing his current boyfriend unfavorably with previous, more experienced lovers — but he planned not to admit it.
+Even if Quatre didn’t already know about this insecurity in him (and Trowa was sure he did), Trowa didn’t want him to have to deal with it.
 He wanted to move beyond needing Quatre’s reassurance on every little thing, wanted to be able to overcome emotional failings on his own.
-Quatre had given every indication of being perfectly satisfied with Trowa, so there was no reason to assume any kind of unflattering comparison was or would ever be occurring in his head.
+Quatre had given every indication of being perfectly satisfied with the current arrangements, so why should Trowa assume any kind of unflattering comparison was or would ever be occurring in his head?